Advocate more Effectively by Understanding the Public School Hierarchy

 Public School Hierarchy

-We created the chart above to help parents and caregivers understand the hierarchy of leadership in public schools.
+We created the chart above to help parents and caregivers understand the leadership roles in the public school hierarchy.
 It is essential to know who to engage with first should a situation arise in the school setting.
 If an issue occurs, the best practice is to reach out to Special Education teachers.

 When an IEP team requires additional support, district personnel are assigned to assist as needed to resolve specific issues.